Middle School Cadet Corps: NLCC

 The NLCC (Navy League Cadet Corps) is a MSCC for youths between the ages of 11 and 13 under the United States Naval Sea Cadet Corps and the Navy League of the United States.

 LOTC

-A supporting organization known as the Leadership Officers Training Corps (LOTC) also exists as a precursor for JROTC for middle schools in Texas.
+A supporting organization known as the Leadership Officers Training Corps (LOTC) also exists as a middle school analog to JROTC that began in Texas.
 The first program was created in April 1995 at Alice Johnson Junior High in Channelview under the direction of Colonel Chester T. Churrin.
-Today over 1,700 students are enrolled in the program in central Texas.
-LOTC, unlike its high school and college counterparts, does not receive federal funding.
+The program spread throughout the Houston metro area and then the state of Texas.
+In 2023, the program moved to Alabama with 7 units in the Mobile County School System.
+Today over 1,700 students are enrolled in the program throughout Texas.